19 Days

 Strenuousness of the Helambu Trek

 The Helambu trek is of moderate difficulty, with no steep slopes to climb.
 The trek’s highest point is 3597 meters, at which altitude sickness is less likely but not impossible.
-On average, you will trek for about five hours per day over a period of five days.
+On average, you will trek about 5 hours per day over 5 days.
 The scenic beauty of the grasslands and mountain peaks makes the trek an enjoyable experience.

 Should you have any more questions or need further clarification, feel free to ask!